boanong/wedding-template/README.md

 ## About

 This is a wedding invitation template.
-The project was taken as a learning tutorial to help build my html and css skills..
+The project was taken as a learning tutorial to help build my HTML and CSS skills.

 ## Built With
   this project was built with
-- Html
+- HTML
 - and CSS

 ### Prerequisites

- you should have Knowledge about:
+ You should have Knowledge about:

-- Github
+- GitHub
-- css grids and flex box
+- CSS grids and flex box
 - and an available working browser

 ## Clone project